The NHS is made up of a wide range of organisations specialising in different types of services for patients.

 Find about more about Bedfordshire Clinical Commissioning Group

-NHS England is a new national organisation with a local area team covering Bedfordshire, Hertfordshire and South Midlands.
-Its main role is ensure that the overall system of planning and buying NHS services works well and that the NHS delivers better outcomes for patients.
+NHS England is a national organisation with a local area team covering Bedfordshire, Hertfordshire and South Midlands.
+Its main role is to ensure that the overall system of planning and buying NHS services works well and that the NHS delivers better outcomes for patients.

 NHS England oversees the operation of CCGs making sure they successfully plan and buy services for their local population.
 It also looks at how well CCGs operate their budgets, engage with their local populations, and deliver the pledges, rights and values in the NHS Constitution.